6 MinsJan 3, 2022

 - Make investments: It can be used to make investments in mutual funds, fixed deposits/recurring deposits, etc. In other words, the Savings Account could serve as a primary account for your investment activity.

-- Pay bills: Besides, you could pay your utility bills, do your travel, hotel, and movie ticket bookings, transfer money, etc. by using the net banking facility, or swiping the ATM-cum-debit card at the point of sales, or
+- Pay bills: Besides, you could pay your utility bills, do your travel, hotel, and movie ticket bookings, transfer money, etc. by using the net banking facility, or swiping the ATM-cum-debit card at the point of sales, or issuing a cheque.

 - Cash withdrawal: And if you wish to withdraw cash to transact, it is possible to do so using the ATM-cum-debit card.